 But I do like my blog, it’s a nice hobby for me, so for now I continue to post about the stuff of my life and thoughts.
 The challenge will be when the haters show themselves.
 Will I be able to hold my wall of armour and forge forward.
 Or will they win and stop me in my tracks.

 It’s not about nuance debate of thoughts that’s a good thing, a healthy thing and I welcome that.
 It’s about sniggering, it’s about hurtful behaviour, they are the haters.
 The cruel ones.
 The mean girls in the school yard.
-The ones who gain self-importance from cutting others down.
+The ones who gain self-importance from cutting others down or unaware of how their actions impact others.

 Someone once said to me in life they’d found, ‘there’s people want you to do well but they don’t want you to do better than them’ .
-It’s those people who tear you down.
+It’s those people who can tear you down.
+It’s also those who we admire.
 And they can do so much damage with a few thoughtless words or gestures.

 The ability to be resilient to this is to keep telling yourself you are strong, you are following your morals, beliefs and own it.
 You are you and that is your power that’s your individuality and your uniqueness.
 You matter.
 There’s been plenty of people told they can’t do something but still did and don’t regret where that rebellion has taken them.
 Where that self belief has taken them.